Mantua, Philadelphia: 20th century

-Over the course of the decade, six major gangs called the 10.5 block area of Mantua their home.
+In the 1960s, six major Philadelphia gangs maintained a major presence in a 10.5 block area of Mantua.
 Between 1960 and 1969, Mantua recorded about 10% of total city gang killings.
 Mantua became one of the worst areas of the 16th precinct, and the Philadelphia Police Department often assigned patrols in Mantua to officers as punishment.

-1970s

 Andrew Jenkins and the Mantua Community Planners began working with the city to build a recreation center in Mantua.
 However, gang violence continuously delayed these efforts.
 The neighborhood’s first recreation center finally opened on what is now 34th Street and Haverford Avenue.
 In addition to the playgrounds, ball courts, and offices featured at most recreation centers, this one also housed a free library, and holding a library card was a requirement for entrance to the play centers.

 Despite the crime, Wrice's Young Great Society and Jenkins' Mantua Community Planners fought to incorporate urban renewal programs, such as the planting of trees and building of housing units.
 Mt.
 Vernon Manor, a collection of apartment buildings, was once such development project.

 Designed as part of the multipurpose Mantua Community Center, the Mantua library branch opened July 9, 1979.
 The building also includes a Department of Recreation gymnasium, a community office, and a meeting room.

-1980s

 Like many industrialized cities in the 1980s, Philadelphia saw a rise of drug-related gang warfare.
 The use of crack cocaine, combined with the existing heroin market, caused many residents to flee.

-Andrew Jenkins began an eight-year stint as Deputy Mayor, and in 1988 Herman Wrice formed Mantua Against Drugs (MAD).
-Wrice led community marches against drugs and put up wanted posters of the drug dealers that operated freely on the corners.

-Despite Wrice’s efforts, infighting between community leaders prevented a lot of potential progress.
-According to Jenkins, “The lowest point of the neighborhood was in the late 80s.
-The biggest failure of the Mantua Community was the jealousy of the leaders who were not successful; they attacked the leaders that were.
-They put rumors and stigmas on active leaders – that’s what destroyed the neighborhood.”